-Pioglitazone may infrequently cause or worsen a certain heart problem (congestive heart failure).
-Tell your doctor right away if you notice any symptoms of heart failure, including swelling of the hands/feet, unusual/sudden weight gain, trouble breathing, or unusual tiredness.
+Pioglitazone may rarely cause or worsen a certain heart problem (heart failure).
+Tell your doctor right away if you notice any symptoms of heart failure, including: shortness of breath, swelling ankles/feet, unusual tiredness, unusual/sudden weight gain.

 Take this medication by mouth as directed by your doctor, usually once or twice daily with meals to decrease stomach upset.
 Drink plenty of fluids while taking this medication unless otherwise directed by your doctor.

 The dosage is based on your medical condition, response to treatment, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 To reduce your risk of side effects (such as upset stomach), your doctor may direct you to start this medication at a low dose and gradually increase your dose.
 Follow your doctor's instructions carefully.

 Take this medication regularly in order to get the most benefit from it.
 Remember to use it at the same time(s) each day.

 If you are already taking another diabetes medication, follow your doctor's directions carefully for stopping/continuing the old drug and starting this medication.

 Check your blood sugar regularly as directed by your doctor.
 Keep track of the results, and share them with your doctor.
 Tell your doctor if your blood sugar measurements are too high or too low.
 Your dosage/treatment may need to be changed.
 It may take up to 2 to 3 months before the full benefit of this drug takes effect.

 Are you currently using pioglitazone-metformin oral?